vegaprotocol/specs/specs/0026-auctions.md

 ## An auction comes to an end
 As part of the market framework, we need to be able to specify the duration of auctions period.
 This should be added as a new setting to the trading modes.
-We can also imagine that a auction period could come to an end once a give number of orders have been placed on the system.
+We can also imagine that an auction period could come to an end once a give number of orders have been placed on the system.

 ### Volume maximising prices
-Once the auction period finish, vega need to figure out the best price for the price range in the book which can be uncrossed.
+Once the auction period finishs, vega needs to figure out the best price for the order range in the book which can be uncrossed.
 This is called volumed maximising pricing.
-Once this range is decided we will run an algorithm in order to decided what's the best price to create the trade at (the algorithm is specified in a separate specification, @barney, @tamlyn, please edit / link it here, and had detail in here as well as I imagine this is quite weak at the mome).
+Once this range is decided we will run an algorithm in order to decided what's the best price to create the trades at (the algorithm is specified in a separate specification, @barney, @tamlyn, please edit / link it here, and had detail in here as well as I imagine this is quite weak at the moment).

-As a naive/first implementation we should decide the price as beeing the middle price in the volume maximising range.
+As a naive/first implementation we should decide the price as being the middle price in the volume maximising range.

 ## New core APIs related to auctions
-These new APIs need to expose data, some of which will be re-calculated each time the state of the book changes and will expose informations about the market in auction mode:
+These new APIs need to expose data, some of which will be re-calculated each time the state of the book changes and will expose information about the market in auction mode:
-- how long the market have been in auction mode
+- how long the market has been in auction mode
-- when does the next period start
+- when does the next auction period start
 - how long is a period
-- the indicative uncrossing price (e.g: if we uncross now what would be the price of the trades)
+- the indicative uncrossing price (e.g: if we uncross now what would be the best bid/ask prices of the trades)
 - indicative uncrossing volume

 ## Restriction for markets in auction modes